microsoft/T-MAC/README.md

 1. T-MAC shows a linear scaling ratio of FLOPs and inference latency relative to the number of bits.
 This contrasts with traditional convert-based methods, which fail to achieve additional speedup when reducing from 4 bits to lower bits.
 2. T-MAC inherently supports bit-wise computation for int1/2/3/4, eliminating the need for dequantization.
 Furthermore, it accommodates all types of activations (e.g., fp8, fp16, int8) using fast table lookup and add instructions, bypassing the need for poorly supported fused-multiply-add instructions.
-3. T-MAC holds the potential to realize performance gains across all processing units (PUs).

 ## Cite
 If you find this repository useful, please use the following BibTeX entry for citation.